Neznany/fluxgym_bucket/README.md

 - resolution is a tuple (width and Height)
 - resize = 0 will not resize the images

+Planned:
+- save/load config
+- Simple set buckets or no buckets (will fill all the necessary params)

 Other changes from original pull requests
 - proper calculation of step count (in original it would count also non image files, giving you wildly exgerrated step-count)
 - UTF-8 for caption